tritonuas/onboarding_obcpp_2025/README.md

 ## Tests:
 To run unit tests, you can just run `make test`.

-For integration tests (requires manual verification), make sure you run `make build` first, then cd into `build/` and run `./testname`, where testname is the file of your test (without the .cpp extension).
+For integration tests (requires manual verification), make sure you run `make integration` first to build the integration test targets, then cd into `build/` and run `./tests/testname`, where testname is the file of your test (without the .cpp extension).

 To add tests yourself, simply put them under `tests/unit` or `tests/integration`.